Jirka-Mayer/BachelorThesis/thesis-text.md

 # Experiments and Results

-This chapter focuses on experiments we performed.
+This chapter focuses on the experiments we performed.
 We will first describe the training and evaluation data.
-How it was chosen, where it comes from and in the case of evaluation data, also the manual annotation process.
+How it was chosen, where it comes from, and in the case of evaluation data, also the manual annotation process.
 Then we will talk about the symbol error rate (SER), a metric used for evaluation, as well as additional metrics we propose to understand mistakes our model makes.
-We will desribe the training and evaluation process in detail and provide values for all hyperparameters.
-We will describe setup for each experiment and the explore the results from many perspectives.
+We will describe the training and evaluation process in detail and provide values for all hyperparameters.
+We will describe the setup for each experiment and explore the results from many perspectives.
 Finally, we will compare our results to the results in the HMR baseline article (*link*).

 ## Training data

 Before we can talk about experiments, we have to explain what the training data looks like.
 In the [chapter 1](#1) we talked about the network architecture.
 The model takes an image as the input and produces a sequence of annotation tokens.
 [Chapter 2](#2) describes how these annotation tokens encode the music in an image.
-Now we just need to obtain enough pairs of image and annotation to train on.
+Now we just need to obtain enough pairs of images and annotations to train on.

 The [thesis introduction](#intro) stated that the only available dataset is CVC-MUSCIMA (*link*).
 This dataset contains 1000 images of handwritten sheets of music, consisting of 20 pages, each written by 50 writers.
-Because of this lack of variability the dataset cannot be used as-is.
+Because of this lack of variability, the dataset cannot be used as-is.
 In [chapter 3](#3) we described our Mashcima engraving system.
 This system can produce an image of one staff, that corresponds to a given Mashcima annotation.
 It does that by rendering musical symbols present in CVC-MUSCIMA, which in turn were extracted as part of the MUSCIMA++ dataset (*link*).

 We have a system, that can create images for given annotations.
 All we need to provide are those annotations.

 ### PrIMuS incipits

 The 20 pages of CVC-MUSCIMA contain this information.
-The problem is that there is only 20 of them.
+The problem is that there are only 20 of them.
 We ideally need thousands of annotations to account for all the variability in note types and pitches our encoding can capture.
-Luckily, PrIMuS dataset (*link*) contains exactly what we need.
+Luckily, the PrIMuS dataset (*link*) contains exactly what we need.
 PrIMuS contains over 87 000 incipits of monophonic music.
 An incipit is the recognizable part of a melody or a song.
-The incipits have ideal length of a few measures.
+The incipits have the ideal length of a few measures.
 It's not an entire staff, but not a few symbols either.
-Also all the incipits are encoded in many formats, but most importantly they are encoded in the agnostic format, that is very simmilar to the Mashcima encoding.
+Also, all the incipits are encoded in many formats, but most importantly they are encoded in the agnostic format, which is very similar to the Mashcima encoding.

-We can take the PrIMuS dataset, engrave all the incipits using Mashcima and train on the result.
+We can take the PrIMuS dataset, engrave all the incipits using Mashcima, and train on the result.
 The only obstacle is converting PrIMuS agnostic encoding to Mashcima encoding.

 Converting PrIMuS agnostic encoding to Mashcima encoding is mostly a one-to-one mapping of tokens.
 Pitches have to be encoded differently, tokens have different names.
 In PrIMuS, all tokens have pitch information, so for some tokens, it gets stripped away.

 Some incipits, however, need to be filtered out.
-PrIMuS contains symbols, that aren't present in CVC-MUSCIMA, therefore cannot be engraved.
+PrIMuS contains symbols, that aren't present in CVC-MUSCIMA, therefore they cannot be engraved.
 These symbols are very long or very short notes (longa, breve, thirty-second).
-PrIMuS also contains many grace notes and simmilar symbols that the Mashcima engraving system cannot render, so they get removed.
+PrIMuS also contains many grace notes and similar symbols that the Mashcima engraving system cannot render, so they get removed.
 There are a couple of other rules and checks that make the conversion slightly more complicated.
 The exact code for the conversion can be found in the file `mashcima/primus_adapter.py`.

 When the conversion finishes, we are left with 64 000 incipits we can use to train on.